pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-If we had a `Range` of size one million that's one million times the `next` function would have to be called to `count` it!
+If we had a `Range` of size one million, that's one million times the `next` function would have to be called to `count` it!
 We can do much better:

 ```rust
 impl Iterator for Range {